René David

-René David (January 12, 1906 in Jura, France – May 26, 1990 in Le Tholonet, France) was a French Professor of Law.
+René David (12 January 1906 in Jura, France – 26 May 1990 in Le Tholonet, France) was a French Professor of Law.
 His work has been published in eight different languages.
 He was, in the second half of the 20th century, one of the key representatives in the field of comparative law.

 Biography

-Between 1929 and 1939 David was a professor at the University of Grenoble.
-During World War II he served in the French army.
+Between 1929 and 1939, David was a professor at the University of Grenoble.
+During World War II, he served in the French army.
 After the war, from 1945 to 1968, he was the chair of comparative law at the Faculty of Law of Paris (University of Paris).
-Subsequently, from 1968 to 1976 he was a professor at the University of Aix-en-Provence.
+Subsequently, from 1968 to 1976, he was a professor at the University of Aix-en-Provence.

 He worked on several legal projects and assignments, as in 1930 for UNIDROIT (International Institute for the Unification of Private Law) in Rome.
-He lectured in various places in the world, including the University of Cambridge (1933–35), Columbia University, the Ludwig Maximilian University of Munich and the University of Tehran.
+He lectured in various places in the world, including the University of Cambridge (1933–35), Columbia University, the Ludwig-Maximilians-Universität München, and the University of Tehran.

 In the sixties, he led the French delegation at the UNCITRAL (United Nations Commission on International Trade Law) and from 1962 to 1978 he was a board member of UNIDROIT.
 David was one of the writers of the Civil Code of Ethiopia in 1960 and a member of the team that wrote the civil law for Rwanda.
 He was also, in 1973, the head of the publication of the International Encyclopaedia of Comparative Law.